All articles

 • Resale comps in the same tower were sitting unsold for 7 months

-• EDC/IDC wasn't included in quoted price (₹4.8 lakh additional)
+• EDC/IDC was not included in the quoted price (₹4.8 lakh additional)

-Client saved: ₹1.15 crore they would've regretted.
-They ended up buying in Sector 70 instead (better builder, real metro access, cleaner legal status).
+The buyer saved ₹1.15 crore they would have regretted.
+They ended up buying in Sector 70 instead — better builder, real metro access, cleaner legal status.
+Get your property checked at propreport.in — ₹499 per property, 24-hour turnaround.

 Final Take: Is Sohna Road Worth It in 2026?